Victor Garrido Class of 2015

 What do you consider a "must visit" place or "must do" activity in Chicago?
 Chicago has a lot of things to offer for every different taste, from eating in 17 different restaurants in one night on a dinner crawl around Wicker Park to enjoying live blues on a Sunday night in Kingston Mines's glowing atmosphere.
 And if you like to mix sports with fun, don't miss the annual 5k Color Run!
 A truly unique experience.

 Ask me about...: How to make the most from your MBA experience by balancing the academic side, social activities, and all of what Chicago has to offer.
 Also, ask me about Random Walk, LEAD, and applying from a nontraditional background.

-Undergraduate school/major: I have a bachelor's in economics from the Instituto Tecnológico Autónomo de México.
+Undergraduate school/major: I have a bachelor's in business administration from the Instituto Tecnológico Autónomo de México.

-Activities: Member of the Private Equity Group, the Investment Management Group, the Latin American Business Group, and the Milton Friedman Group.
+Activities: Member of the Private Equity Group, Investment Banking Group, Latin American Business Group, Net Impact, Entrepreneurship and Venture Capital, Booth Education Group, and Food, Environment, Agribusiness, and Development (FEAD) Group.

-Use three adjectives to describe your experience at Chicago Booth: Challenging, pivotal, and stimulating.
+Use three adjectives to describe your experience at Chicago Booth: Community-oriented, stimulating, and humbling.

 What do you consider a "must visit" place or "must do" activity in Chicago?
 Walk the historic streets of Lincoln Park with a Chicago-style hotdog (no ketchup), take a sailboat out to Lake Michigan with your friends and enjoy the view of the skyline with a couple of beers, go to the University of Chicago and randomly enter a lecture that will force you to think.

 Ask me about...: What makes Booth's MBA so broad, transformative, and unique, how people with financial backgrounds can leverage Booth to strengthen existing skills and explore new horizons, Random Walks.